Pump it!

 Just off the main street, a few hundreds metres down a small side road, is a brick building with what looks like a small lake in front of it.

-If you look closely, you’ll notice that the building is elegantly designed, with a lovely symmetry and large windows between the bricks.
+If you look closely, you’ll notice that the building is elegantly designed, lovely symmetry and large windows between the bricks.

 From the outside, you would never know what is inside, though.
 Even if the sign on the building saying ‘Ir.D.F.
 Woudagemaal’ gave you a clue.